10 Great Things to Do in Miramar

-Whether you’re based in Miramar for work or wanting to check out Wellington’s cool little suburbs, there are plenty of great things to do in Miramar to keep you busy!
+Whether you’re based in Miramar for work or want to check out Wellington’s cool little suburbs, there are plenty of great things to do in Miramar to keep you busy!
 The Miramar Peninsula is packed with beaches, reserves and walkways.
 Just a stone’s throw away from the Wellington Airport, Miramar is a great first stop of your Wellington exploration!

-Miramar is not only the centre of New Zealand’s movie industry, it has kilometres of sandy beaches, hill-top viewpoints, great food from the abundance of cafes and thought-provoking art galleries.
+Miramar is not only the centre of New Zealand’s movie industry, but it also has kilometres of sandy beaches, hill-top viewpoints, great food from the abundance of cafes and thought-provoking art galleries.
 To get to Miramar from the city centre by car, follow the signs to the airport then head east on Cobham Drive.
 Turn left at the last roundabout on Cobham Drive where Miramar is signposted.
 By bus, take the No 2 or 31 to Miramar, No 11 to Seatoun, No 24 to Maupuia and Strathmore, and No 30 to Scorching Bay.

 1. Walk the Eastern Walkway

 Extending between Seatoun and Tarakena Bay, the Eastern Walkway encompasses fantastic coastal scenery, lookouts and significant Maori historical sites on the southern end of Miramar.
-The 2.5km one way walk takes about 3 hours to complete the return trip.
+The 2.5km one-way walk takes about 3 hours to complete the return trip.

 Location: Start at Tarakena Bay at one of the entry points at either Bury Grove, Sidlaw Street, Signallers Grove and Inglis Street (Pass of Branda).